At Night We Live

 At Night We Live is the fifth and final studio album by American alternative rock band Far released on May 25, 2010.
 A few different pre-order packages were available, 500 of which included a limited-edition colored double LP.

 The title track, according to frontman Jonah Matranga, was inspired by a dream he had, shortly following a hospital visit to see Deftones bassist Chi Cheng after he sustained severe brain trauma in a traffic accident.

 Track listing

-The European version also contains a cover version of PJ Harvey's "Long Snake Moan" from the album To Bring You My Love as track #13, plus one yet-unknown song at #12.
-"Pony", which is a Ginuwine cover, is not listed on the European version but appears as track #14.
+The European version also contains a cover version of PJ Harvey's "Long Snake Moan" from the album To Bring You My Love as track No. 13, plus one yet-unknown song at No. 12.
+"Pony", which is a Ginuwine cover, is not listed on the European version but appears as track No. 14.